otrack/iot-hands-on/zk/README.md

 There are plenty of very good tutorials online, and you should be able to learn the basics very quickly.
 A good tutorial is [here](http://www.learnpython.org/en/).
 We rely on Python 2.7, the most recent version of the 2.x series.
-The provided VM (see below) comes with Python pre-installed.

 Fork this repository to start the assignment.